mono-app/mobile-rn/README.md

 ### How to Start?
 If you are not changing any native code, you can just simply run `react-native start` to start the project.
 However, for the first time you must run `react-native run-android`.

+### What are Libraries that you are Using?
+I am using a lot of libraries.

+- For navigation, please refer to `react-navigation` documentation.
+- For Sensitive Information, please refer to `react-native-sensitive-information` documentation.
+- For UI/UX, please refer to `react-native-paper` documentation.
+- For icons, please refer to `react-native-vector-icons` documentation.
+- For Firebase integartion, please refer to `react-native-firebase` documentation and [Firebase](https://firebase.google.com) documentation.